seandstewart/bardly/pending/tragedies/othello/11-player.md

 And thou, by that small hurt, hast cashier'd Cassio:
 Content thyself awhile.
 By the mass, 'tis morning;
 Retire thee; go where thou art billeted:
 Away, I say; thou shalt know more hereafter:
+Nay, get thee gone. /

 *Exit RODERIGO*

-Two things are to be done:
+/ Two things are to be done:
 My wife must move for Cassio to her mistress;
+I'll set her on;
 Myself the while to draw the Moor apart,
 And bring him jump when he may Cassio find
 Soliciting his wife: ay, that's the way